 No matter if you partake of grand-scale festivals and holidays or smaller events, you'll have a grand time in South America in November.

 In the first few days of November, you are going to want to go to Cuenca, Ecuador, the country's third-largest city.
 Both All Souls Day called Dia de los Difuntos, and the country's Independence Day are celebrated at the same time—the occasions make for a big-time party.

-On November 2 and 3 prepare for a series of parties, parades and general festivities, but be sure to make hotel reservations in advance as many locals flock to the city to celebrate and accommodation can be scarce.
+Although Ecuador's independence occurs in August, the city of Cuenca was liberated earlier, thus the different independence celebration.
+On November 2 and November 3 prepare for a series of parties, parades, and general festivities, but be sure to make hotel reservations in advance as many locals flock to the city to celebrate and accommodations can be scarce.

-November 9th marks Day of the Skulls in Bolivia.
-Somewhat similar to Day of the Dead celebrated in October in many Latin countries, here Bolivians respect the tradition of Indigenous Andean who, after the 3rd day of a burial, would share the bones of a passed loved one.
+November 9 is the Day of the Skulls in Bolivia.
+This holiday is somewhat similar to Day of the Dead celebrated usually the first or second day in November in many Latin countries.
+In the Bolivian version, the people respect the tradition of the indigenous Andeans who, after the third day of a burial, would share the bones of a passed loved one.

 Suriname celebrates its independence from the Netherlands on November 25.
-Officially named Republic of Suriname, this nation was declared independent in 1975 over 200 years under Dutch rule, the country now celebrates each year at the Paramaribo Presidential Palace.
+After being under Dutch rule for more than 200 years, the Republic of Suriname was declared independent in 1975.
+The country now celebrates each year at the Paramaribo Presidential Palace.

-As with most national celebrations, the President addresses the country, along with parades, receptions and an annual marathon.
-It's an interesting history as there was a coup d'etat and military rule.
-In fact in the years prior to independence, 30 percent of the population emigrated to the Netherlands in fear of what would happen to the country on its own.
+As with most national celebrations, the president addresses the country and hosts parades, receptions, and an annual marathon.
+The country's journey to independence had involved a coup d'etat and military rule.
+In fact, in the years prior to independence, 30 percent of the population emigrated to the Netherlands in fear of what would happen to the country when it branched out on its own.